 Licensed in New York, South Carolina and Tennessee, Will has practiced law as a litigator and transactional lawyer for twenty four years, and is an Adjunct Professor of Entertainment Law at The College of Charleston (2013- ).
 He holds the highest attorney peer rating (AV) by Martindale Hubbell.

-Will's practice focuses primarily upon representation (and thoughtful education) of musicians, performing artists, video production companies, music venues, independent film production companies, and other entities in the music, film, and television industries.
+Will's practice focuses additionally upon representation (and thoughtful education) of musicians, performing artists, video production companies, music venues, independent film production companies, and other entities in the music, film, and television industries.
 He also engages in all forms of music and film contract negotiations, resolution of licensing issues, obtaining clearances, copyright and trademark registration, and general entertainment and business legal counseling.

 Will earned a Bachelor of Arts in History, cum laude, from the University of South Carolina in 1991 while on a four year baseball scholarship, graduating a member of Phi Beta Kappa.
 Prior to attending law school, Mr. Lewis worked at King World Productions in Los Angeles, California followed by a year of teaching Middle East Politics and World History at Walwourth Barbour American International School in Kfar Shmaryahu, Israel.
 In 1995, Mr. Lewis earned a Juris Doctor from the University of South Carolina School of Law where he was a member of the Order of Wig and Robe.